-Lentinula edodes: Shiitake is very nutritious and medicinal mushroom that produces edible brown umbrella-shaped caps.
-It is traditionally used in East Asian cuisine but can be adapted into many different styles of cooking.
+Shiitake (Lentinula edodes) is a very nutritious and medicinal mushroom that produces edible umbrella-shaped brown caps.
+It is traditionally used in East Asian cuisine but can also be used in many different styles of cooking.

-Shiitake is a great mushroom for beginners.
-They colonize quickly and are the most reliable producers of any species.
-Great for commercial cultivation!
+Shiitake is a suitable mushroom for beginners.
+It colonizes quickly and is the most reliable producer of any species, great for commercial cultivation.

-Cooking: Shiitake has a meaty texture when cooked and is good for drying and reconstituting in winter soups.
-It pairs beautifully with tamari, ginger, and garlic and can bring needed umami to many different dishes.
+This mushroom has a meaty texture when cooked and is good for drying and reconstituting in winter soups.
+It pairs beautifully with tamari, ginger, and garlic and can bring needed umami flavor to various dishes.

-Properties: In addition to acting as a general immune system booster, Shiitake can be used as a tonic to promote overall liver and kidney health (Marley, 2009).
-Shiitake also contains high concentrations of the substance eritadenine, which may be beneficial in reducing blood cholesterol levels (Enman et al., 2007).
-Beyond helping relieve an ailment, Shiitake has nutritional value due to its ability to absorb Vitamin D. Drying Shiitake in the sunlight will increase Vitamin D levels by more than a hundred times compared to Shiitake dried in the dark (Stamets, 2005).
+In addition to acting as a general immune system booster, shiitake can be used as a tonic to promote overall liver and kidney health (Marley, 2009).
+Shiitake also contains high concentrations of the substance eritadenine, which may be helpful in lowering blood-cholesterol levels (Enman et al., 2007).
+Beyond helping to relieve ailments, it has nutritional value due to its ability to absorb vitamin D. Drying shiitake in the sunlight will increase its vitamin D levels by more than a hundred times, compared to shiitake dried in the dark (Stamets, 2005).

 To grow shiitake mushrooms at home, you must have an oak-tree log using the log method.
 An oak tree is the ideal wood log for shiitake mushroom plugs.
 However, you may use maple, birch, poplar, or aspen as alternatives.
 These logs can also accommodate the growth of shiitake mushrooms.